haianhne/food_ordering/README.md

  - Find, sort, add, delete product

 # Technologies used
- - use Spring Boot for backend
+ - use Spring Boot, Spring Security
- - Thymeleaf for View
+ - Thymeleaf
  - Database MySQL
  - Use MyBatis for Generator (faster THAN Hibernated)